MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

 With the steps provided for each persona to validate the parameters, we aim to streamline the process of setting up the parameters to reduce the time required for creating the SCOM managed instance.

-By empowering each persona to verify their respective parameters, we can expedite the overall setup process and achieve faster SCOM Managed Instance deployment.
+By empowering each persona to verify their respective parameters, we can expedite the overall setup process and achieve faster SCOM managed instance deployment.

 ## Operations Manager admin self-verification of steps